nik9000/blazegraph-scratchpad/inference-rules/README.md

 }
 ```

-Incorporate it into a `Vocabulary`:
+We need to incorporate it into a `Vocabulary`, so that various [internal runtime references](http://www.blazegraph.com/docs/api/com/bigdata/rdf/internal/impl/uri/VocabURIShortIV.html) can be computed:

 ```java
 package schemas;